 get to know...

 Owl Bluff Farm is a small, certified organic farm located in Houston County, Minnesota.
-We provide fresh, high-quality produce through direct sales to our neighbors, local grocery stores, co-ops, and restaurants.
+We provide fresh, high-quality produce to our local grocery stores, co-ops, and restaurants, as well as directly to farmers market and online farm store customers.
 We focus on delivering consistently delicious, fresh, clean vegetables to our customers throughout Southeastern Minnesota, as well as our nearby Wisconsin and Iowa neighbors.

-We aim to utilize sustainable practices to improve the health of the soil on our half acre of production area and provide food for pollinators and habitat for beneficial predators, including owls, throughout our 20 acre farmstead.
-The farm is also host to 12 B&B Honey Farm hives during the summer.
+We strive to utilize sustainable practices to improve the health of the soil on <1 acre of production area and provide food for pollinators and habitat for beneficial predators, including owls, throughout our 20 acre farmstead.

 Our farm name is a nod to the gorgeous scenery that surrounds our little farm, the owls who inhabit it, and Carrie’s late grandma Carolyn—a lover of owls and an avid gardener.